 Two regiments of Confederate infantry are now approaching from the the Federal left, moving through a wheat field.
 In the far distance another federal regiment attempts to attack the Confederate guns, supported by Sharpshooters and cavalry.
 However, the field is being swept by close range artillery and casualties mount.

-The federal cavalry sweep into the remnants of the Alabama Regiment and see off some Confederate skirmishers, but hindered by the rail fence and suffering casualties from the guns, their success is short lived; however, the Confederates lose another commander, leaving just one general to command the whole army.
+The Federal cavalry sweep into the remnants of the Alabama Regiment and see off some Confederate skirmishers, but hindered by the rail fence and suffering casualties from the guns, their success is short lived; however, the Confederates lose another commander, leaving just one general to command the whole army.
 Things slow down for the Confederates

 The Confederates emerge from the wheat field and are met by federal volleys causing some casualties amongst the Texas Regiment and the Kentucky Volunteers.